m-dressler/esite/src/encrypt/README.md

 ## How to use

-Ensure you have `@esite/core` installed and add `"encrypt"` to the `Modules` as well as a base64 encoded AES key to `EncryptionKey` to your `esite.yaml` .
+Install this package via `npm i @esite/encrypt` and make sure you have `@esite/core` installed.

 For every folder (recursively) where you want the content to be encrypted, add an `.esite-encrypt` file to the root of the folder.
-During the build step, every file in that folder (recursively) will now be repla
+During the build step, every file in that folder (recursively) will now be replaced.

+## Configurations

+- EncryptionKey
+  - Description: The Base64 encoded key that you want to use to encrypt files
+  - Type: string
+  - Optional: false